 Whang (2018) argues that variable deletion of devoiced high vowels in Japanese is conditioned locally by the predictability of the vowel given the the feature [high] and the preceding consonant.
 Of the two high vowels, /i/ and /u/, some preceding consonantal environments strongly predict that only one can occur.
-Whang (2018) argues that high vowels are more likely to be deleted when they have high contextual predictability.
+Whang (2018) argues that high vowels are more likely to be deleted when they have high contextual probability.
 Related measures of vowel predictability have been shown to condition vowel duration as well, in ways that interact with vowel quality and other factors (Shaw and Kawahara 2017).
-Although both Whang (2018) and Shaw and Kawahara (2017) acknowledge effects of the conditional probability of a vowel given the preceding consonant, they consider different sets of vowels as relevant to the computation - for the purpose of predicting deletion, only the predictability distribution over vowels is required.
+Although both Whang (2018) and Shaw and Kawahara (2017) acknowledge effects of the conditional probability of a vowel given the preceding consonant, they consider different sets of vowels as relevant to the computation - for the purpose of predicting deletion, only the predictability of the set of high vowels seems to be relevant; for predicting vowel duration, the entire probability distribution over vowels is required.
 Other results show that not all patterns of gradient predictability, even when strictly local, necessarily impact phonological behavior.
 Becker et al. (2011) demonstrate that in Turkish, listeners tend to ignore the height and backness of adjacent vowels when making decisions about consonant voicing, despite patterns in the lexicon that indicate consonant voicing is gradiently predictable from these vowel features (see also Hayes et al. 2009).
 Thus, while various measures of gradient predictability have exposed aspects of phonological knowledge hidden by the dichotomous notion of predictability, including some long-distance patterns, it is not the case that "anything goes."
 Not all patterns that are reflected in the lexicon and contain "information" about phonological form are necessarily deployed by language users.